SpectoLabs/hoverfly/docs/pages/keyconcepts/simulations/request_matchers_and_responses.rst

         },
     }

-Each field you want to match again may include one of the several matchers
+Although the default matcher is "exactMatch", there are many other matchers to choose from.

+.. todo:: Table for matchers?

+.. todo:: ExactMatch - This will be an exact match (capturing requests will use this) String-To-Match -> String-To-Match

+.. todo:: ExactMatch - This will be an exact match (capturing requests will use this) String-To-Match -> String-To-Match

+.. todo:: XmlMatch - This will be an exact XML match (capturing request bodies with xml content-type will use this) <xml><documents><document></document></documents></xml> -> <xml><documents ><document ></document ></documents ></xml>

+.. todo:: XpathMatch - This will execute an Xpath expression, matches if successful

+.. todo:: JsonMatch - This will be an exact JSON match (capturing request bodies with json content-type will use this)

+.. todo:: JsonPathMatch - This will execute an Json path expression, matches if successful

+.. todo:: RegexMatch - This will execute an regex expression, matches if successful | String-To-Match ->

+.. todo:: GlobMatch | String-To-Match -> String-*, *-To-Match, *

 Request templates are defined in the :ref:`simulation_schema`.

-	ExactMatch - This will be an exact match (capturing requests will use this) String-To-Match -> String-To-Match

-	XmlMatch - This will be an exact XML match (capturing request bodies with xml content-type will use this)
-     <xml><documents><document></document></documents></xml> -> <xml><documents ><document ></document ></documents ></xml>

-	XpathMatch - This will execute an Xpath expression, matches if successful ?

-	JsonMatch - This will be an exact JSON match (capturing request bodies with json content-type will use this) ?

-	JsonPathMatch - This will execute an Json path expression, matches if successful ?

-	RegexMatch - This will execute an regex expression, matches if successful String-To-Match ->

-	GlobMatch
-      String-To-Match -> String-*, *-To-Match, *